CptHilda0079/CptHilda0079.github.io/_posts/2025-05-04-TryHackMe-CMesS.md

 ![exploit_shell](https://github.com/user-attachments/assets/bb9c71d8-4020-464a-ab31-6f92b40f09c9)

 Before I ran the exploit, I started a reverse listener using netcat (nc).
-The command I used was "nc -lvnp 4444".
-I ran the script again and successfully gained a shell with user www-data.
+The command I used was "nc -lvnp 4444" in a seperate tab to recieve the reverse shell once uploaded.
+I ran the script again and successfully gained a shell with user: www-data.

 ![rev_shell](https://github.com/user-attachments/assets/aee0260e-88e4-4a64-a0e7-fae0062fbbbf)

 ## Lateral Movement
-After gaining access to the default Apache system account (www-data), I want to download and run Linpeas to find any leaked credentials or vulnerabilities that can be used to gain an account with higher access/functionality.
+After gaining access to the default Apache system account (www-data) with a read shell, I want to download and run Linpeas to find any leaked credentials or vulnerabilities that can be used to gain an account with higher access/functionality.

 ![dir_user_owns](https://github.com/user-attachments/assets/029cc120-78a1-42e1-b9b9-2d8e7ca87385)

 To do this, I need to find a directory that I have permission to write into.
 I automated this process using the command: find . "-type d-user www-data -print | xargs -0 ls -ld".
 The directory returned was: "./cache/apache2/mod_cache_disk".
 Using "ls -ld," I can confirm that www-data owns this directory and has write permissions.

 ## Linpeas
+To download Linpeas onto the victim machine, I set up a basic http server on my local machine, and donwloaded it on the machine using wget.
+This is better described on https://github.com/peass-ng/PEASS-ng/blob/master/linPEAS/README.md.
 Once Linpeas is downloaded, I run it and look through the data.

 ![linpeas](https://github.com/user-attachments/assets/8526378c-4f50-45ca-bf35-4ddbd9864ba7)

 /opt/password.bak is an interesting backup file.
 Viewing this file, I can see that it contains login information for user Andre.
+I can use this information to gain an interactive shell.

 ![password_backup](https://github.com/user-attachments/assets/6b7f2d60-51f7-419e-9b3a-320408b76581)